scanoss-qg/crypto_algorithms_open_dataset/README.md

 - Fork the [repo](https://github.com/scanoss/crypto_algorithms_open_dataset)
 - Update or Add the affected YAML files inside the [definitions](definitions_crypto_algorithms) folder
 - Create a Pull Request with the details of the update

+If you want to define a missing algorithm:
+- Contribute to [SPDX](https://github.com/spdx/crypto-algorithms.git) crypto definitions first, we will add an initial set of keywords once your PR has been merged.
+- Enrich the new algorithm adding keywords

 The team will review these requests and accept them into repo for everyone to benefit from.